UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     you code use the login node.
 This only works if the IDE works fine on such limited computational resources.

+    !!! tip

+        - Allocate at least 2 cores: ``... -n 2 ...``.
+        - If you are working with large data sets, allocate 7 GB per core, like 8, to get 56 GB.

 ???- question "Why not always use an interactive session?"

     Because it is an inefficient use of your core hours.